AnYpku/CMSPODAS23/README.md

 ``python run_egamma_producer.py -f filename -y year``<br>

 ### Swan setup
-We will use here https://swan.cern.ch
+We will use here https://swan.cern.ch for some exercises.
 Please use software stack "102", maximum cores and maximum RAM, when selecting the environment.

 ![](reco_and_energy_corr/Pics/instr1.png)